nvennin/test-www/procedures/Procedure_GDP_XCEUG_Deviations.md

 Purpose | Recording, investigating and assigning corrective actions for deviations.
 Departments | Quality
 Categories    | GDP
-Scope   | Applies to internal and external deviations derived from CMOs and contracted GDP services.
+Scope   | Applies to internal, and external deviations derived from outsourced GDP activities and services.

 ## References and Associated Documents